Abby Lee Miller Replaced On ‘Dance Moms,’ Blasts ‘A**hole’ Producers

 “I WILL NO LONGER TAKE PART IN DANCE MOMS,” she told fans on social media.
 “FOR THE PAST SIX YEARS/SEVEN SEASONS I HAVE ASKED, BEGGED, AND EVEN DEMANDED CREATIVE CREDIT FOR ALL THE IDEAS, AWARD WINNING ROUTINES, THEMES AND COSTUMING – TO NO AVAIL!”

-Us Magazine reports that Abby Lee Miller later admitted that she was contemplating leaving the show for quite some time.
+Us Magazine reported that Abby Lee Miller later admitted that she was contemplating leaving the show for quite some time.
 She kept her criticism quiet, however, and even producers didn’t know she was angry enough to leave.
 The final straw came when her makeup artist and friend left the show.

 Miller was particularly angry at how producers treated her dance studio customers.
 In one episode, Miller was forced to confront a woman she had never met in front of over 50 families from her studio.
 Miller believes producers brought the woman in just to stir up drama on the show, which ended up hurting her business.